Jewels of James VI and I: The Lyte jewel

 In 1610, James gave a locket, now known as the Lyte jewel, to Thomas Lyte who drew up a flattering illustrated royal pedigree.
 The jewel has a miniature portrait of James by Nicholas Hilliard encircled with diamonds.
 A gold openwork cover set with diamonds includes the royal cipher "IR".
 The back is predominantly white enamel with a red motif, and the reverse of the settings of the diamonds show blue and red.

+Gold medallions

+James also had gold medals with his portrait made, to serve as diplomatic gifts.
+A 1616 warrant for payment to the goldsmith John Williams includes "33 medalls of gold, with his Majestie's picture, weying 58 ounces 4 dwt (pennyweight) and 11 graines, at 3l.
+8s (£3.
+8 shillings) the ounce, given to sundry gent[lemen] and others, attending ambassadors".

 Ruby buttons and Elizabeth of Bohemia

 In 1615, James was concerned that his daughter Elizabeth Stuart, Queen of Bohemia had given away ruby buttons and pawned a royal jewel, (Royal Museums Greenwich).